LeoGaunt/spam-sender/README.md

 You will need to install pyperclip and pyautogui

-You can do thit by using
+You can do this by using

 pip install pyperclip

 pip install pyautogui